-Our staff have been producing calendars for over ten years.
+Our staff have been producing calendars for over twelve years.
 We know the ‘formula’ that works!
 KainosPrint.com.au offers three kinds of calendars — a smaller A4 calendar, a larger A3 calendar and a single page fridge magnet calendar.
 You can click on any one below and go straight to the product page.

 Supply your own complete art work, or just your photos.
 If you don’t have photos, then use ours!
 If you don’t have your own art work with dates, we will make up your calendar for you using our template at no additional charge.

 We have developed a standard date format which we have found to be popular and which seems to encourage people who have our calendars to make use of them throughout the entire year.
 The data pages have large squares for you to write important information in (birthdays, appointments etc.).
 We also include school holiday dates for all Australian States and territories, and a variety of other information.
 Click here to see a sample month of our calendar design.